oneeve8/kobble-data/content/Tutorial2.md

 Or you may want to keep track of work related information.

-If you are a student, you may want to keep track of your study notes, or even create presentation for memorising
+If you are a student, you may want to keep track of your study notes, or even create a presentation that you could use as flash cards for memorising.

+If you are a